Man-in-the-Middle Attack

 Man in the Middle Attack

-Man in the Middle Attack (MITM), often referred to as “Monster in the Middle,” pose a significant threat in the realm of cybersecurity.
+A man-in-the-middle attack (MITM), often referred to as “Monster in the Middle,” is a type of cyber attack where a malicious actor intercepts communication between two parties.
 These nefarious tactics entail intercepting and tampering with communication between two parties, granting attackers the ability to covertly monitor and alter messages.
 The attacker situates themselves within the network pathway linking the communicating parties, enabling eavesdropping, modification, or injection of new data into the communication.

-Imagine this scenario.
 You’re texting your friend to arrange a time and place to meet.
 She says 2pm at your local coffee shop, but when you get there, she isn’t there.
 Maybe she is that friend who is always late, so you wait, but still nothing.
 An hour earlier, your friend was sitting at the Italian restaurant you both love and she was waiting for you.
 Why were you at two different locations at two different times?
 Well, your conversation got intercepted by a hacker who was able to read your messages and alter them without you knowing.
-This is what is called a man in the middle attack.
+This is what is called a Man-in-the-Middle attack.

 Man in the Middle Attacks